gif007/callisto/README.md

 # Callisto

 This project is a web based text based adventure game written using the [Django](https://www.djangoproject.com/) web framework.
 It utilizes many of Django's built in classes and functions to create a fully functional dynamic website with data persistence, user authentication, views and many other features.
-It also utilizes the XMLHttpRequest API to make ajax calls to the server followed by manipulation of the DOM.
+It also utilizes the XMLHttpRequest API to make ajax calls to the server which are rendered onto the view by the DOM API.

 ## Getting Started